top of page

 20.45 'INSIDE THE MANI' WITH MAT DEAN

-21.00 THE BIG LIT FEST QUIZ, COMPILED AND HOSTED BY MIKE HEATH
+21.00 THE BIG LIT FEST QUIZ, HOSTED BY MIKE CURTIS

-Book your team (up to 6 people) in for our fun quiz, a mixture of literature, music, film and general knowledge.
+Book your team (up to 6 people) in for our fun quiz compiled by Mike Heath, a mixture of literature, music, film and general knowledge.
 There will be a prize for the champions.

 SATURDAY 4TH OCTOBER 2025